Incident Types

 Example Incident Type inheritance configurations

-Click the checkbox Display Inherited Fields while configuring an Incident Type to view which fields are inherited:
+Click the Display Inherited Fields checkbox while configuring an Incident Type to view which fields are inherited:

 Display inherited fields